Quick Links

 Subject Content

-We follow the AQA Syllabus (Art & Design-7205) at Key Stage 5, across year 12 and 13.
+We follow the AQA Syllabus at Key Stage 5, across Year 12 and 13.
 The course is linear which means the creative non-exam unit, the Personal Study (60% of GCE grade) and practical controlled test (15 hours - 40% of GCE grade) will be assessed at the end of year 13.

-In year 12 and 13, students will be introduced to a variety of experiences that explore a range of three-dimensional media, processes and techniques.
-They will be made aware of both traditional and new media including architectural modelling, sculpture, ceramics, metallurgy, enamelling, virtual modelling, laser etching, laser and router cutting, 3D printing.
+In Year 12 and 13, students will be introduced to a variety of experiences that explore a range of three-dimensional media, processes and techniques.
+They will be made aware of both traditional and new media including architectural modelling, sculpture, polymer forming, ceramics, sublimation printing, virtual modelling, laser cutting, 3D printing.

 Aim